Skip to content

 Through native Hive integration, users benefit from readable usernames, account abstraction, social login, enabling Web2 simplicity without sacrificing decentralization.

-VSC introduces several novel architectural components to address common limitations in existing cross-chain protocols in order to deliver a unified, scalable, and developer-friendly ecosystem.
+Magi introduces several novel architectural components to address common limitations in existing cross-chain protocols in order to deliver a unified, scalable, and developer-friendly ecosystem.
 These innovations address long-standing limitations in interoperability, user experience, and liquidity fragmentation.
 These components aim to simplify development and improve the user experience in multi-chain environments.

 • Native Asset Mapping